Lucas

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-The suburb of Lucas had an income level higher than average nationally according to ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers was $55,128 and the average income stood at $70,598, compared to figures for Rest of Vic.'s of $50,954 and $62,728 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $59,676 (median) and $76,422 (average) as of September 2025.
-Census data reveals household, family and personal incomes in Lucas cluster around the 66th percentile nationally.
-Income brackets indicate the $1,500 - 2,999 earnings band captures 38.6% of the community (1,897 individuals), consistent with broader trends across the metropolitan region showing 30.3% in the same category.
-High housing costs consume 15.5% of income, placing disposable income at the 63rd percentile and the area's SEIFA income ranking places it in the 6th decile.
+The suburb of Lucas has an income level higher than the national average, according to the latest data from the Australian Taxation Office (ATO), aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Lucas is $55,128, with an average income of $70,598.
+These figures compare to Regional Vic.'s median and average incomes of $50,954 and $62,728 respectively.
+Based on a Wage Price Index growth rate of 8.25% since financial year 2023, estimated current incomes for Lucas would be approximately $59,676 (median) and $76,422 (average) as of September 2025.
+Census data indicates that household, family, and personal incomes in Lucas cluster around the 66th percentile nationally.
+Income brackets show that 38.6% of individuals in Lucas earn between $1,500 and $2,999 annually, which is consistent with broader trends across the metropolitan region showing 30.3% in the same category.
+High housing costs consume 15.5% of income, but strong earnings place disposable income at the 63rd percentile nationally.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income